- Honor Council

 - Contact the Office of Equity and Diversity

-- If the offending party is a faculty member, enlist the help of the faculty members of the committee, and/or refer to the Student Mistreatment Policy (Student Affairs web site).
+- If the offending party is a faculty member, enlist the help of the faculty members of the committee, and/or refer the parties involved to the Student Mistreatment Policy (Student Affairs web site).

 - Alcohol or drugs: Enlist the AIMS rep.